mbafford/daylio-markdown-export/README.md

 # About

-Takes the backup from the Daylio journal in the `.daylio` format (described below) and converts to Markdown files.
-This doesn't work with the CSV format, since that doesn't support exporting the images you might add to your notes.
+Takes the backup from the [Daylio](https://daylio.net/) journal in the `.daylio` format (described below) and converts to Markdown files.
+This script doesn't support the CSV format as an intentional choice, since that format doesn't support exporting the images/audio added to your notes.

 Intended to be used once or multiple times.
 For example for regularly syncing your Daylio journal into your Obsidian (or otherwise) Markdown vault.